fschulze/devpi/doc/userman/devpi_commands.rst

     storage options:
-      --serverdir DIR       directory for server data. [~/.devpi/server] --storage NAME        the storage backend to use. "sqla_pg8000": Postgresql backend using SQLAlchemy with files in DB, "sqlite":
+      --serverdir DIR       directory for server data. [~/.devpi/server] --storage NAME        the storage backend to use. "sqla_lite": SQLite backend using SQLAlchemy with files on the filesystem, "sqla_pg8000": Postgresql backend using SQLAlchemy
+                            with files in DB [sqla_lite]
-                            SQLite backend with files on the filesystem [sqlite] --keyfs-cache-size NUM
+      --keyfs-cache-size NUM
                             size of keyfs cache.
 If your devpi-server installation gets a lot of writes, then increasing this might